Declaring Your Major

 Declaring a major is a milestone in a student's academic career.
 Whether you have always known what you wanted to study, or if you explored the many options since arriving on campus, it is an exciting (and rather simple) process to declare your major.

-Want to learn about declaring over video?
-Watch our program from February 2024: Declaring Your Major: When, Why, and How (17:23).
+If you prefer to watch a video about declaring, see our program from February 2024: Declaring Your Major: When, Why, and How (17:23).

 When do I declare?

-You can declare anytime during your first or second year, but you need to declare during sophomore spring if you haven't already.
+You can declare your major anytime during your first or second year, and you need to do so by the end of your sophomore spring.
 Departments do not usually allow you to declare during the summer.
 It can take a few weeks to go through all the steps, and the people you need to talk to may not be available during finals week, so don't leave it to the last minute.

 Transfer students are encouraged to declare a major as soon as they are ready.
 Transfers coming in with junior status (around 90 units transferred in) have until the end of their junior year to declare.
 Transfers coming in with sophomore status (around 45 units transferred in) are encouraged to declare by the end of their sophomore year or during the first quarter of their junior year.